cezar-r/music_artist_classifier/README.md

 ### Background

 Can a computer tell music artists apart by only looking at their lyrics?
 Better yet, can it actually predict who would sing a lyric?
 This project will dive into these questions.
-For some aspiring artists out there, this program can be used to tell them who they sound like.
+For some aspiring artists out there, this program can be used to tell them what artist they most resemble, lyrically.

 ## Data